 - Career choices in primary care and striking a balance between them.
-At the end of the course, participants will be able to list the different types of GP posts available: locums, assistants, retainers, salaried, partners (and the implications each imposes). - The reflective practitioner, revalidation & the educational portfolio tying it all together. - Participants will understand the key principals of reflective practice, developing and maintaining educational portfolios, knowledge regarding higher professional education, appraisal, revalidation, and role of mentoring. - Partnerships, Contracts & Finances - At the end of the course, participants will be aware of the financial implications of personal choices eg partnership, the partnership contract, maintaining accounts, buying in, NHS pensions, tax, medical sickness protection and the implications of being self employed. - Preparing to be a locum - At the end of the course, participants will be equipped with practical advice on how to get started off as a locum, maintain personal records and accounts, look after themselves and be aware of the existence of the National Association of Non-Principals (NANP) and how it might be able to help them.
+At the end of reading this book, you should be able to list the different types of GP posts available: locums, assistants, retainers, salaried, partners (and the implications each imposes). - The reflective practitioner, revalidation & the educational portfolio tying it all together.
+You will also understand the key principals of reflective practice, developing and maintaining educational portfolios, knowledge regarding higher professional education, appraisal, revalidation, and role of mentoring.

+Partnerships, Contracts & Finances

+This book will also help you be aware of the financial implications of some personal choices - eg partnership, the partnership contract, maintaining accounts, buying in, NHS pensions, tax, medical sickness protection and the implications of being self employed.